CONLEY'S IS A SAFE SANCTUARY

 As Christians, we must take seriously our call to be in ministry to children.
 It is our responsibility to oversee all programs involving children to ensure their safety, and to have a plan of response in place should allegations of misconduct arise.
 While it is not possible to completely eliminate the risk of misconduct in every situation, it is possible to greatly reduce the risk by following a thorough and practical policy of prevention.
 We fail in our responsibilities if we neglect to take adequate precautions.

 Conley's United Methodist Church strictly adheres to a comprehensive Safe Sanctuaries policy.
 It is our desire that this policy will help to protect all the children that come to us, as well as to protect both our paid and volunteer staff from potential false allegations of abuse.
 We pray that our church will always be a safe, Spirit-led environment where children and youth may experience the love of God and be nurtured in the Christian faith.

 Some of the steps we take to insure safety include:

-All staff or volunteers who have direct or indirect contact with children or youth must:
+All volunteers who have direct or indirect contact with children or youth must:

 No fewer than two qualified, unrelated adults must be present at all times during church sponsored children or youth events.

-Every classroom must have a window in the door, and convex mirrors as to insure full visibility at all times.
+Every classroom in Conley's UMC has a window in the door, and convex mirrors to ensure full visibility at all times.

-Annual review of all church facilities accommodating children and youth activities will be made by the Trustees of Conley's UMC to insure safety.
+Annual review of all church facilities accommodating children and youth activities will be made by the Trustees of Conley's UMC to ensure safety.